ahmed-musallam/aem-selecto/README.md

 # AEM Selecto

 This a content package project generated using the AEM Multimodule Lazybones template.
-You can download this package from github's release page, or clone and build from source.
+You can download the latest package from [release page](https://github.com/ahmed-musallam/aem-selecto/releases), or clone and build from source.

 ## Building